avatar42/genSpring/README.md

 # Properties that may be used by both programs
 ## DB properties
-### DB to create tables in (note if blank and db.driver=org.sqlite.JDBC creates a SQLite DB in sheet.outdir folder.
+### DB to create tables in (note if blank and db.driver=org.sqlite.JDBC creates a SQLite DB in genSpring.outdir folder.
 See Db.getUrl(ResourceBundle bundle, String folder))
 db.url=jdbc:sqlite:L:/sites/git/genSpring/target/watchlistDB.sqlite
 ### DB driver to use
 db.driver=org.sqlite.JDBC